b9Joker108/SeedVault.L-GPT/README.md

 # SeedVault.L-GPT

-I am principally learning *NIX shell scripting and Python programming to develop this project, which is a free and open source, local GPT, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration and community development in the eventuation of a cataclysm or apocalypse.
+I am principally learning *NIX shell scripting and Python programming to develop this project, which is a free and open source, local GPT, that functions as a knowledge 'seed vault' to kick- start humanity's regeneration and community development in the eventuation of a cataclysm or apocalypse.
+I envision this repository to house a script or suite of scripts that will automate, coordinate and programme the digital and non-digital aspects, planning for contingencies and sundry eventualities, in order to realise the project, as well as keeping the localised project and initiative, audited and up-to-date, according to best practices.
+This is ambitious and currently, significantly beyond my propensity and skill level, but realising it will frame and inform my learning and practical endeavours.

-I have been contemplating this project or its likes, since the emergence of the generative artificial boom that began globally in 2023 and is informed by:
+I have been contemplating this project or its likes, and the need for it, since the emergence of the generative artificial intelligence GPT boom that began globally in 2023.
+This boom is both a boon and bane, as is AI technology.
+All my human lived experience informs me, that using AI technology, to counter the possible negative impacts of AI technology is fundamental, necessary and primary.
+This project is initially informed by:

 [![Video thumbnail](https://img.youtube.com/vi/GOjuuw8AvBc/maxresdefault.jpg)](https://youtu.be/GOjuuw8AvBc?si=SB3sv5_74BNfXdJj)

+This YouTube video provides a tutorial on how to store and secure the entirety of human knowledge in your own home.
+The speaker suggests downloading an open-source large language model (LLM) and storing it on a local drive.
+Here are the steps outlined in the video on how to achieve this:

+1. **Choose an LLM:** The speaker recommends choosing the latest and greatest model that your computer can run.
+He suggests downloading an uncensored model, especially for emergency situations where you might need to access information that is typically restricted.

+2. **Download and store the LLM:** You can download the LLM directly from LM Studio, which is a graphical user interface that simplifies the process.
+LM Studio also tells you which models are compatible with your computer.
+Store the downloaded model on an external drive for redundancy and portability.

+3. **Run the LLM:** LM Studio provides a chat interface where you can interact with the downloaded model.
+You can ask it questions, get instructions, and even generate creative text formats.

+4. **Hardware and power:** To run the LLM, you will need a computer, an external drive to store the model, and a power source.
+The speaker suggests using a battery backup or a solar panel for power in case of emergencies.

+5. **Maintenance:** Keep your software and models up to date.
+Regularly check the battery health of your backup power source.

+The following are some additional points mentioned in the video:

+* The speaker acknowledges that storing an LLM locally is not a foolproof solution, but it can be a valuable resource in case of internet outages, government restrictions, or other unforeseen circumstances.
+* They suggest storing the LLM in a fireproof safe and protecting it from electromagnetic interference using a Faraday bag.
+* The video mentions alternative storage options like solid-state drives, tapes, and Blu-ray discs, each with its own advantages and disadvantages.
+I intuit that none of these storage solutions are omptimal for this project, and this will take considerable, informed research and inquiry to determine for probity.

+Overall, this video provides a comprehensive overview of how to store and access a vast amount of information locally using an LLM.
+While it's important to remember that this is not a guaranteed solution for every scenario, it can be a valuable tool for preparedness and knowledge preservation.

 ![Video thumbnail](https://img.youtube.com/vi/VIDEO_ID/maxresdefault.jpg)